Heterogeneous Treatment Effects in Social Networks: Conclusions

 \section{Conclusions}

 We have devised and studied a novel test for effect modifiers in social networks.
-The test is based on the $I^2$ test for heterogeneity and allows for the consideration of neighbors attributes and the network patterns in social network.
-We have provided a framework and algorithms for testing whether a covariate is an effect modifier.
-The algorithms combine approaches from graph theory, causal inference, and heterogeneity testing.
-Our experimental evaluation suggests that our test and framework are able to detect effect modifiers and avoid false positives, while the use-case we preformed study revealed effect modifiers related to the environment of the units in the social network.

-Intriguing directions of future work include the extension of our framework to non-homogeneous social networks where different units and different ties can be interpreted in a different manner (e.g., edges with different labels), and improving the efficiency of checking the graph pattern in Algorithm \ref{algo:check_explanation_pattern} (e.g., by relying on approaches for graph pattern matching).
+We have provided desiderata and algorithms for obtaining effect modifiers based on the network structure and for testing whether a covariate is an effect modifier.
+Our experimental evaluation suggests that our test and framework are able to detect effect modifiers and avoid false positives, while the use-case we include revealed effect modifiers related to the environment of the units in the social network.
+Intriguing directions of future work include the extension of our framework to non-homogeneous social networks where different units and different ties can be interpreted in a different manner (e.g., edges with different labels), and improving the efficiency of our pattern mining procedure.